 - Start ArcGIS Pro.
 If necessary, type your user name and password on the ArcGIS Sign In screen and click Sign in.

-In the center of the start page, system templates for creating projects are arranged vertically.
-To the right, you can start a project from your own templates.
+In the center of the start page, system templates for creating projects are displayed.
+Below the system templates, you can start a project from your own templates.
 To the left, you can open a saved project.
 (You may not have any recent templates or recent projects.)

 - Under the list of Recent Projects, click Open another project .